devNegative-asm/Fhidwfe-Language/readme.txt

+Enjoy Fhidwfe!
+This is a C-like language which takes some syntax and feature inspiration from functional languages and python.
+This is not functional at all though, so be warned.

+This is the source code for the compiler.
+Currently it only compiles to z80. to to run in on a terminal, I've included a z80 emulator with unique IO functionality.
+To use the compiler, build it into a jar then run java -jar comp.jar "main.fwf" "outputfile"

+Compiler modes:
+ x86, x64: Unsupported
+ Ti83+Z80: Generates a files outputfile.asm (assembly) and outputfile.prc (preprocessed). outputfile.prc can be assembled by tniasm.
+The resulting file will run on a Ti83+
+ emuZ80: Z80 emulated in Java, with support for command line & file IO operations.

 Syntax:
 In most cases, tokens are space delimited.
 Tokens are also delimited by special characters except for characters used as a prefix or suffix in an operation (+ - $ @ = & | < >)
 The following rules generally describe the syntax: